Skip to main content

 1. read each course syllabus and assignment log thoroughly and follow all assignment directions.

-5. attend instructional sessions.
+5. attend required instructional sessions.

 THE ROLE OF THE VERDUGO ACADEMY PARENT